sora.body

 Parameters:

-• name (str) – The name representing the corresponding physical parameter.
+• name (str) – Name of the corresponding physical parameter.

-• value (int, float, str, ~numpy.ndarray, astropy.quantity.Quantity) – The numerical value of this quantity in the units given by unit.
-If a Quantity (or any other valid object with a unit attribute), creates a new Quantity object, converting to unit units as needed.
-If a string, it is converted to a number or Quantity, depending on whether a unit is present.
+• value (int, float, str, ~numpy.ndarray, astropy.quantity.Quantity) – Numerical value of this quantity in the units given by unit.
+If a Quantity, or any other valid object with a unit attribute, is provided, the value is converted to unit as needed.
+If a string is provided, it is converted to a number or Quantity, depending on whether a unit is present.

-• reference (str, default=’User’) – A string stating the reference for the parameter value.
+• reference (str, default=’User’) – Reference for the parameter value.

-• notes (str, default=’’) – Any other important information about the physical parameter.
+• notes (str, default=’’) – Additional information about the physical parameter.

-• unit (str, ~astropy.units.UnitBase instance, default=’dimensionless’) – An object that represents the unit associated with the input value.
-Must be an ~astropy.units.UnitBase object or a string parsable by the units package.
+• unit (str, ~astropy.units.UnitBase instance, default=’dimensionless’) – Unit associated with the input value.
+It must be an ~astropy.units.UnitBase object or a string parsable by units.

 Complementary functions